EU-Sponsoring

 What is the problem?

-If multinational companies are able to sponsor an EU institution, were does that leave democracy and transparency?
+If multinational companies are able to sponsor an EU institution, where does that leave democracy and transparency?
 This was the concern of foodwatch when it was revealed that Coca-Cola was sponsoring the Romanian Presidency of the EU in the first half of 2019.
-Corporates and their lobbying armies have a disproportionate influence on decision makers across Europe and steps towards more transparency in lobbying are very slowly being introduced in the European Parliament and the Commission.
-The Council of the European Union remains a black box and progress on citizens’ and consumers’ rights will be a harder battle if we cannot bring transparency into this institution.
+Corporations and their lobbying armies have a disproportionate influence on decision-makers across Europe, while steps towards greater transparency in lobbying are introduced only very slowly in the European Parliament and the Commission.
+Recent cases show that this is not a problem of the past: corporate sponsorship of EU Presidencies continues to occur, highlighting a persistent lack of public accountability.

 What is the solution?

-There needs to be clear and binding rules on Member States to not accept any sort of sponsorship from companies.
+There needs to be clear and binding rules on Member States to not accept any sort of sponsorship from companies, as voluntary measures have proven insufficient.
 If goods or services are needed for the EU Presidency, then they should be procured in the transparent procedures for the internal market.
 In addition there needs to be greater transparency in the lobbying practices of companies, in particular towards the Council and its structures.

 What is foodwatch doing?